minimapletinytools/reflex-dynamic-containers/README.md

 # reflex-dynamic-containers

-This library contains various dynamic containers for reflex.
+Dynamic containers for reflex.

+For usage examples, please see [todo-undo-mvc](https://github.com/pdlla/reflex-todo-undo-mvc-model).

-Containers in this library have multiple updates events.
-If any of these fire simultaneously, you'll get an stdout warning via `traceEvent` and all but one of the events are ignored by `leftmost`.
+Containers in this library have multiple update events.
+If any of these fire simultaneously, they will put out an stdout warning via `traceEvent` and all but one of the events are ignored by `leftmost`.
 This will almost certainly result in undesirable behavior.

-These containers were written for use in [potato-flow](https://github.com/pdlla/potato-flow) (very WIP) and therefore somewhat specific.
 PRs are very welcome.

+These containers were written for use in [potato-flow](https://github.com/pdlla/potato-flow) (very WIP).